Ludwig Beck: 20 July plot

 In 1943, Beck planned two abortive attempts to kill Hitler by means of a bomb.
 In May 1944, a memorandum by Field Marshal Erwin Rommel made it clear that his participation in the proposed putsch was based on the condition of Beck serving as the head of state in the new government.
-In 1944, he was one of the driving forces of the 20 July plot, along with Carl Goerdeler and Colonel Claus von Stauffenberg.
+In 1944, Beck was one of the driving forces of the 20 July plot, along with Carl Goerdeler and Colonel Claus von Stauffenberg.
 It was proposed that Beck would become Reichsverweser (regent) and head of the provisional government that would assume power in Germany after Hitler had been eliminated.

 The plot failed, however, and by the evening, Beck was in the custody of General Friedrich Fromm.
 Beck requested permission to keep his private pistol with the intention to commit suicide to avoid torture by the Gestapo.
 He shot himself in the head but succeeded only in severely wounding himself, and one of Fromm's men was brought in to administer the coup de grâce by shooting Beck in the back of the neck.
 Beck, along with other conspirators, was buried in secret that night.